-More and more people in Estonia go to movie theatres - the total number of visits is close to 3 million a year.
-There are 47 cinemas (with a total of 72 screens) that operate more or less regularly.
+More and more people in Estonia go to movie theatres - the total number of visits is close to 3,5 million a year.
+There are 50 cinemas (with a total of 80 screens) that operate more or less regularly.
 In 2012, Estonian film celebrated its 100th anniversary.
 The general cinema scene in Estonia is organised by the state-founded foundation Estonian Film Institute (EFI).

 Film competition Republic of Estonia 100